sentialabs/vermilion/README.md

 ```
    java -cp /opt/antlr-4.7.2/antlr-4.7.2-complete.jar org.antlr.v4.Tool
 ```
 first on the lexer definition.
 This will create amongst other things a *.tokens file which is needed when running the same command on the grammar.
-Note that your mileage may vary with respect to the precise location and version of the antlr jar.
+Note that your mileage may vary with respect to the precise location and version of the antlr4 jar.

-However, generating the Java code for the parser by hand is not very relevant unless you want to study what happens when you tweak the definitions.
+However, generating the Java code for the parser by hand is usually not done unless you want to study what happens when you tweak the language definitions.
 Instead, we use the ```antlr4-maven-plugin``` and run the generation as part of the build.
 For details, see the pom.xml of the calc project.
 It  is set up to generate base classes for both the visitor and the listener manifestation of the parser.
-In the project only the visitor is used.
+In the project only the visitor is used, but an example using the listener is also included.

 Because of the very specific location where the *.g4 files are located,  the generated Java code will be placed in a package named ```nl.dimario.numbercalc``` The classnames used are derived from the names given on the first lines of both files.
 When the build process generates the source files it places them under ```target\generated-sources\antlr4\``` .
 This is a default configuration location for Maven, so it includes this source directory automatically when executing the compile fase of the build.